ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/artifacts/delete.rst

 Delete Artifacts
 ----------------

-The basic format to delete an Artifact is:
+Send a request in the following format to delete an Artifact:

 .. code::

     DELETE /v3/artifacts/{artifactId}

-For example, the following query will delete the Artifact with ID 1:
+For example, the following request will delete the Artifact whose ID is 1:

 .. code::